-Like us, you’ve probably seen hundreds of emails, articles and posts about GDPR, the new data protection regulations that become enforceable this May.
+Like us, you’ve probably seen hundreds of emails, articles and posts about GDPR, the new data protection regulations that became enforceable in May 2018.

 In many of the better articles out there, the overall message for the introduction of GDPR is to take the changes seriously, but not to panic.
 Afterall, GDPR has been introduced to benefit us all as consumers.